fherreralab/fherreralab.github.io/openings.md

 If you are interested in joining us, please send your informal inquires to Felipe Herrera.

-* **Four-year PhD scholarship** on *Quantum Optics and Chemical Physics*.
+* Several **Four-year PhD scholarships** on *Quantum Optics and Chemical Physics*.
 Available immediately with flexible start date.

  **Women and minorities are encouraged to apply.**